Brayanro/Brayanro/README.md

 </div>

 <h2 align="center">Frontend Developer and software Engineering Student.</h2>
-<p>Passionate about software development, good code and design practices, I keep in constant learning.
-I consider myself a persistent, cooperative, productive person who loves to work in a team.</p>
+<p>Frontend developer with domain in web technologies, with knowledge in frameworks such as React, Next.js, Bootstrap, Tailwind.
+Passionate about software development, good code and design practices; I am constantly learning.
+Proactive, collaborative and with the ability to work in a team.</p>

 ### 🛠 Languages and Tools: